drBenway/pixi-vn-wiki/various-answers.md

 Also, you can [unlink the Transition/Effect/Animation](Tickers) from the canvas element in the next step.

-## Why Pixi’VN?

-The reason why Pixi’VN was born is that current systems for creating a visual novel are based on dated systems and have many shortcomings.

 ## Skip step and Auto Forward

 In a visual novel, It's very helpful to have the option to skip a step or auto forward to the next step.